Local government agency uses Hyland RPA to process 30,000 property tax returns without human interaction.

 This is when the Horry County IT/GIS department decided to give robotic process automation (RPA) a try, said Timothy Oliver, Horry County CIO.
 RPA is often a good fit for repetitive, manual data entry processes in which system integration is not an option.
 Having originally experimented with Blue Prism RPA, Horry County eventually settled on Hyland RPA due to its ease of use and better integration with OnBase.

 Lightens the load for human workers

-Horry County Auditor’s Office put RPA to work on automating the repetitive, tedious task of keying in tax return data into QS/1 application.
+The Horry County Auditor’s Office put RPA to work on automating the repetitive, tedious task of entering tax return data into their QS/1 application.
 As it performs its task, Hyland RPA uses conditional business rules to help it tackle any complexities.
-For example, if a constituent submitting a return claims a real estate property as their primary residence, Hyland RPA verifies this information against another line of business application — Aumentum — and then proceeds accordingly.
+For example, if a constituent submitting a return claims a real estate property as their primary residence, Hyland RPA verifies this information against another line-of-business application — Aumentum — and then proceeds accordingly.
 Hyland RPA can even use rules to recognize when values submitted are likely erroneous or fraudulent and will then forward the flagged return for a human auditor to review.

 Reduces errors and improves compliance

 Oliver acknowledges that configuring RPA business rules was a learning process.
 It’s not always easy to take years of human experience and translate them into repeatable logical rules RPA can follow.
 But the county’s investment of time in building and validating business rules paid off, reducing the number of errors and exceptions in the business process.